-4.3 Social inclusion of LGBT according to students
+3.3 Social inclusion of LGBT according to students

 Apart from the concrete behaviour in schools, we were interested in exploring how the social inclusion or exclusion of LGBT in school is related to social inclusion or exclusion of LGBT in other areas.
 We already discussed the answer of students on the question how "welcome gays and lesbians are in school".
 We also asked this question about a variety of environments in which they live.
-A first question was how welcome gays and lesbian are (Figure).
+A first question was how welcome gays and lesbian are (Figure 36).

-"How welcome are gays or lesbians among your friends?"
+Figure 50: How welcome are gays or lesbians among your friends?

-A bit less than welcomeness in schools (52%, figure 39), about 43% thinks gays and lesbians are welcome among friends, while 33% thinks not (against 22% not welcome in school).
+A bit less than welcomeness in schools (52%, figure 36), about 43% thinks gays and lesbians are welcome among friends, while 33% thinks not (against 22% not welcome in school).

-Figure 53: Agreement of students with the statement: "How welcome are gays or lesbians among your friends?"
-Differences between religious affiliations, percentages caluclated per category
+Figure 33: How welcome are gays or lesbians among your friends?
+Differences between religious affiliations.

-Because being welcome in school was strongly influenced by religious affiliation, we checked the influence of religious affiliation on friendship.
-On this theme, religious affiliation had an even stronger influence.
+Because the being welcome in school was strongly influenced by religious affiliation, we checked this also on this question.
+On this question religious affiliation had an even stronger influence.
 A large majority of 60% of the Muslim students would not welcome a gay or lesbian friend against 26% of the Christian students and 16% of the non-religious students.

-"How welcome are gays or lesbians at your home?"
+Figure 34: How welcome are gays or lesbians at your home?